 How to Grow Citrus Indoors

 Citrus grow best indoors at 65 degrees F. (18 C.) during the day, dropping 5-10 degrees at night.
-The tree will adapt to lower light conditions, but if you are after fruit production, the citrus needs direct sunlight (5-6 hours a day).
+The tree will adapt to lower light conditions, but if you are after fruit production, the citrus needs direct sunlight (five to six hours a day).

 Plant the citrus tree in soil with a considerable amount of organics such as leaf mold, peat moss (Use peat in the soil mix to keep the pH down) or compost.
-A mix of 1/3 sterile potting soil, 1/3 peat and 1/3 organic matter works well.
+A mix of one-third sterile potting soil, one-third peat and one-third organic matter works well.

 Relative humidity is an important factor in the growth of citrus.
 Running a humidifier during the winter and placing the plant atop pebble trays will raise the relative humidity.

 Water your citrus tree similarly to any houseplant.
 Water in thoroughly at intervals and allow the soil to dry out between watering.

 Citrus tree houseplant care also requires fertilization, especially if you want it to flower and set fruit.
 Use a formula made for acid-loving plants at half the recommended strength, only when the citrus is actively growing from April through August or September.